ryanspletzer/ryanspletzer.github.io/_posts/2024-03-20-threading-the-needle.md

 numerous ways to spin up even short lived ephemeral environments to test theories and reinforce approaches.

-Coming up with solid system designs is a little bit of luck and heuristics and leaning on past experiences, but to truly “thread the needle” and wind up with resilient designs that are not only achievable but also _desirable_, and to meet both your technological and experience goals (amongst others), I believe that experimentation and proofs of concept are essential.
+Coming up with solid system designs is a little bit of luck and heuristics and leaning on past experiences, but to truly “thread the needle” and wind up with resilient designs that are not only achievable but also _desirable_, and that meet both your technological and experience goals (amongst others), I believe that experimentation and proofs of concept are essential.